openhab/openhab-addons/addons/binding/org.openhab.binding.amazondashbutton/README.md

 Background discovery is not supported as it is not possible to distinguish between a Dash Button and other Amazon devices like the Kindle, a Fire TV or an Echo speaker.

 You can start the discovery process for Dash Button devices manually.
-While openHAB is in the scanning process, press the button on the Dash to be recognized and added to your inbox.
+While openHAB is in the scanning process, press the button on the Dash to be recognized and added to your Inbox.

 **Caution:**
-You have to be aware that other Amazon devices might pop up in your inbox if they send an `ARP` request while scanning for Dash Buttons.
+You have to be aware that other Amazon devices might pop up in your Inbox if they send an `ARP` request while scanning for Dash Buttons.
-You can ignore these devices in your inbox.
+You can ignore these devices in your Inbox.

 ## Thing Configuration